Azure/azure-api-management-devops-resource-kit/CONTRIBUTING.md

 ## Releases

-We release whenever there is significant changes.
+We release whenever there are significant changes.
 To release, a maintainer will generate a release tag.
 This will set off a build and test process that automatically uploads the artifacts to GitHub releases.
 You can always find the latest release on
 GitHub releases.